cal-poly-dxhub/git-walkthrough/README.md

-I'll help improve and complete this Git guide.
-Here's a more structured and comprehensive version:

-# Complete Git Guide for Beginners
+# Git Walkthrough for Beginners

 ## Table of Contents
 1. [Introduction](#introduction)